itsnavee/terraworks/ibmcloud/README.md

 # Provisioning a Virtual Server Instance (VSI) in IBM Test Cloud using Terraform

+This is what you will be provisioning in this example:

 1. 1x VPC where you provision your VPC virtual server instance
 1. 1x security group and a rule for this security group to allow SSH connection to your virtual server instance